How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 Here’s the truth that took me a long time to learn: there is no perfect thing to say.
 There never will be.
 No combination of words is going to undo what happened or take away someone’s pain.

-Once you let go of that impossible standard, writing a sympathy card gets a lot less scary.
+Once you let go of that impossible standard, writing a pet sympathy card gets a lot less scary.
 The goal was never to fix it.
-The goal is just to show up – on paper, in ink – and say I see you, and I’m here.
+The goal is just to show up – on paper, in ink – and say I see you, I know he was family, and I’m here.

 A simple framework that works